loosolab/UROPA/docs_rst/output.rst

 - **distance** : The distance measured as following: _abs(peak_center-feature_anchor)_.
 If no feature.anchor is given, the minimum of all feature.anchor {start,center,end} to peak_center is chosen.

-- **genomic_location**: The position of the peak relative to the annotated feature direction (e.g. upstream = peak located upstream of the gene, see `Figure 2 <http://www.ensembl.org/info/website/upload/gff.html%3E>`_.
+- **genomic_location**: The position of the peak relative to the annotated feature direction (e.g. upstream = peak located upstream of the gene, see Figure 2 in :doc:`/uropa-example`.

 - **feat_ovl_peak**: Percentage of how much the peak is coverd by the feature (1.0 = 100%, this correspond to the genomic_location "PeakInsideFeature").